lukasbelka/lukasbelka/README.md

 ### 👋🏻 &nbsp; Hi there!

-### I'm Lukas, a German-based Analytics Developer, certified Data Analyst and Web Dev fan, who works in the (re)insurance industry since 2009.
+### I'm Lukas, an Analytics Developer and certified Data Analyst who is interested in web development.

 - 💻 I use SQL and Python but I also like JavaScript.